-In this post, we'll outline some specific challenges and share some practical strategies and insights to help you navigate the adoption process with ease.
-From overcoming resistance to change to ensure seamless integration with your existing workflows, we're here to help you make legal tech work for you.
+In this post, we'll outline some specific challenges and share some practical strategies and insights to help legal operations and in-house teams navigate the adoption process with more confidence.
+From tackling resistance to change to integrating new tools into the workflows you already rely on, we're here to help you make legal tech work for you—not against you.

 TL;DR